lse-my470/lectures/README.md

 ## Software

 The course will use Python.
-We will use the Anaconda distribution to install Python and manage packages and Jupyter Notebook to write code.
+We will use the Anaconda distribution to install Python and manage packages and Visual Studio Code to write code.
 We will further use RStudio to write code in R. Lectures and assignments will be posted on GitHub.
 Students are expected to use GitHub also to submit problem sets and final exam.

 ## Materials